nguyenhuy0905/tinydb/src/dbfile/README.md

   - `deallocate` should also coalesce free fragments that are next to each other.

+- Move decl of `Ptr` from inside the `dbfile/internal/heap.hxx` to a new header file inside the `dbfile/internal` directory. `Ptr` is needed in some more places.
+- Write the heap (generic allocator, aka, "bad" allocator).
+- Change TextType to simply hold a pointer.
 - Write up B+ Tree.
   - What to do is specified later.